vindstyrka

 Vindstyrka air quality sensor

-Vindstyrka is a smart indoor air quality sensor that complements the rest of IKEA's solutions for better air at home.
-The product can be connected to the newly launched Dirigera hub and IKEA Home Smart App as well as directly to the air purifiers in the product range – making them turn on if the levels of PM2.5 gets too high.
-Vindstyrka measures PM2.5, tVOC (Volatile Organic Compound), temperature and humidity.
+Vindstyrka is a smart indoor air quality sensor that complements IKEA's other solutions for better air at home.
+It can connect to the Dirigera hub and the IKEA Home Smart App, as well as directly to air purifiers in the product range, activating them if PM2.5 levels become too high.
+Vindstyrka measures PM2.5, tVOC (Volatile Organic Compounds), temperature, and humidity.

 Images borrowed from about.ikea.com